Wind-WindKids/winding/samples/sophieandwind/sun.md

 pharmacies, cafés — nonsense.”

 “It’s not nonsense,” Wind said.
-“Think about it.
-Why was everything closed?”
+“You know why everything was closed?”

 He picked up a stick and drew in the dust.